7 Questions to Ask Yourself for a Better 2022

 Compared to the beginning of the year, do you feel like your changes are helping you evolve as a person?
 If you found certain changes to be negative, can you think about how they served a purpose for you at the time, and how you can move forward in a more positive way?

 By acknowledging just how you’ve graduated from the person who you were at the beginning of the year, you can deepen your self-understanding and intentionally clarify who you want to be in the future.

-7. How do I want to make 2020 my best year yet?
+7. How do you want to make 2022 your best year yet?

 Overall, what were the most positive elements of this year that you want to carry over into the new year?
 What are habits or attitudes that you’d like to shed and leave behind?
 What are the goals you weren’t able to get to this year, that you still want to achieve?

 A great place to start is to think about your end goal, which for most people is college.